fjp/fjp.github.io/collections/_fpv-quad/fpv-glossar.md

 A battery has two important measures.
 Its capacity and cell count that specify their voltage level.

-Different LiPos are made up of individual cells where the cell count can varay.
+Different LiPo battery packs are made up of individual cells with one cell having 3.7V.
 Typical cell counts are defined as:

 | Cell count | Voltage |
 |:----------:|:-------:|